andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 (I also had to disable parallel testing by commenting-out the `parallelize` line in `test_helper.rb`, as I found it was causing the tests to hang.
 I haven't had a chance yet to look into the cause.)

 Overall, the setup for Jumpstart Pro is not so different than for any other Rails app, but the optional dependencies complicate things a little: If there is code that references a gem that isn’t installed, then typechecking will fail.
-To simplify things for this guide, we can start Jumpstart configuration and enable the following features:
+To simplify things for this guide, we can open the Jumpstart configuration and enable the following features:

 * Payment Processor: Stripe
 * Background Queue: Sidekiq